 Elsewhere, strong demand in India and Brazil is supporting the global nitrogen market as urea sales have increased significantly.
 CF’s management believes this will help contribute to the bottom line in the coming quarters.
 In terms of its input costs, CF expects to remain on the low end of the global cost curve due to its access to low-cost, plentiful North American natural gas.
 This in turn should help the firm generate substantial free cash flow in both the short-term and the long-term.

-From a technical perspective, meanwhile, as long as the share price can remain above 30, I view the stock as an attractive turnaround candidate.
+From a technical perspective, meanwhile, as long as the share price can remain above 40, I view the stock as an attractive play even after dipping the last couple months.

 Mosaic Co.
 (MOS) specializes in the production of phosphate and potash fertilizers and is one of the strongest performers among the major U.S. crop nutrient companies.
 DAP and MAP fertilizer prices are on the rebound, which should help boost the company’s profits going forward.
-In Q2, moreover, Mosaic featured per-share earnings of 11 cents, beating analyst estimates of a loss of a 4 cents per share (a 375% surprise!).
-What’s more, analysts expect EPS to grow 69% for full-year 2020 and 269% in 2021.
+Analysts expect EPS to grow a whopping 436% in 2021.
 If you’re looking for a longer-term turnaround play, MOS is a worthy candidate.
 It should benefit from continued U.S. currency weakness while also taking advantage of increasing global phosphate demand.

 Fertilizer Stock #3: Intrepid Potash (IPI)